A push bet is a bet whereby there is a tie against the point spread, resulting in the stake being refunded back to the person placing the bet.

 In a parlay if one line loses, the wager is lost.
 However, if one selection is pushed the wager remains in play.
 The pushed selection is simply erased from the parlay as if it was never selected in the first place.
 The odds are adjusted accordingly with the line struck off and the parlay continues to be live.

 21+, NJ residents only, Terms and conditions apply.

-Can I prevent the possibility of a pushed bet?
+Can I prevent the possibility of a push bet?

-Some people view pushed bets as a complete waste of time as a pushed bet results in the person feeling like they haven’t actually achieved anything.
-Yes the person hasn’t lost from the wager, but some feel like they would prefer to be either up or down rather than feeling like they had never placed the bet in the first place.
+Some people view pushed bets as a complete waste of time as a push bet results in the person feeling like they haven’t actually achieved anything.
+Yes, the person hasn’t lost from the wager, but some feel like they would prefer to be either up or down rather than feeling like they had never placed the bet in the first place.

 For those who share those sentiments, there is a way of completely avoiding the chance of a wager being pushed.
-Most bookmakers offer point spread markets on both whole numbers as well as point spreads with half point margins.
-For example a football game with a -7.5 point spread.
+Most bookmakers offer point spread markets on both whole numbers as well as point spreads with half-point margins.
+For example, the Betway Sports App may offer a football game with a -7.5 point spread.